Homemade compost is invaluable in the garden – it’s a great soil improver, mulch and growing medium.

 For every bucket load of green material, you need to add the same volume of brown.
 Shred woody stems before adding them so that they break down more easily.
 Scrumple paper and leave egg boxes or loo rolls intact – these help to keep the compost aerated.

 Most compost bins have too much nitrogen, especially if the main source is from grass cuttings – the result is smelly sludge.
 If you have too much carbon in your bin, the composting process will be very slow.

 Stand your compost bin directly on the soil – worms and other micro-organisms will speed up the composting process.
-Find out which compost bin is best for you.
 Chicken wire at the base will keep rodents out.
-Add an equal mix of green and brown materials (see our guide below).
+Add an equal mix of green and brown materials.

 Green and brown material to be composted

 Speed up the process by turning your heap occasionally with a garden fork to aerate it, mixing the outside ingredients to the inside.
 Cover your bin to keep the rain out.